jwargodeloitte/intensive-final-project/README.md

 # intensive-final-project

 ## Overview
 Given Computing Vision's request, our goal is to provide clarity to set a starting point to create a successful movie.
-The ==insert team name here== team worked a series of analysis to bring to you the choices for a great **director**, an epic **cast** and an the best movie **genre** that will guarantee to create a blockbuster film!
+The team worked a series of analysis to bring to you the choices for a great **director**, an epic **cast** and an the best movie **genre** that will guarantee to create a blockbuster film!

 ### What is in the repository ?

-The repository contains README file, .gitignore, 2 jupyter notebooks not in a folder, and 2 folders that also contain jupyter notebooks.
+The repository contains *README* file, .gitignore, 2 jupyter notebooks not in a folder, and 2 folders that also contain jupyter notebooks.

 - The *README* (this file) shows in a high level what this project is about and what this repository contains.
 - The *.gitignore* stores the data we utilized because it was too massive to unzip.